-Erika Mandolin Tab German Soldier's Song
+Erika Piano & Mandolin Sheet Music Tab German Soldier's Song

 "Erika" is a German folk song that became famous during the early 20th century.
 The song was originally written as a military march by the composer Herms Niel in 1938, and it gained popularity during and after World War II.
 It is often associated with Nazi-era Germany, although its lyrics and melody have also been appreciated in other contexts over time.